timofeymukha/libWallModelledLES/README.md

 The library provides a set of new models, both based on non-linear algebraic equations (laws-of-the-wall) and ordinary differential equations.
 Fine grain control over the models' behaviour is given to the user.
 The library also provides developers a convenient framework to quickly add new models.
-A full description of the library can be found in the following paper, please cite it if you use the library in your work:

-*link to arxiv*

 **This offering is not approved or endorsed by OpenCFD Limited, producer and distributor of the OpenFOAM software via www.openfoam.com, and owner of the OPENFOAM®  and OpenCFD® trademarks.**